Using quantum states of light to probe the retinal network: The Model

 \section{The Model}

 In the context of this work, we start with a relatively simple model to get a clear picture of the efficacy of various states of light.
 At this stage, we model transmission effects from photoreceptors to ganglion cells using a weight factor and ignore inhibitory neurotransmission effects within the retina.
+In our functional modeling of the retinal neural network, the weight factors do not correspond to a specific biological function of the real retina network.
+However, they can be seen as the fitting parameters of the responses of the retina based on a given input \cite{doi:10.1142/S0129065718500430,NIPS2016_a1d33d0d}.
+We take the values for these parameters to be between zero and one, simply to reflect what fraction of the signal contributes to the output of the ganglion cell.
 Our model consists of an artificial neuron which is a two-layer neural network.
 A schematic picture of the model is given in \cref{Fig.1}.

-The light is sent to the rod cells with a certain probability depending on its state and statistical properties.
+First, light in a certain state (with its corresponding photon distribution) illuminates the retina.
 The light then impinges on rhodopsin molecules of the rod cells, which in turn go through isomerization if they have detected any photon.
-It is evident from this description that the conditional probability distribution for isomerization of $k$ molecules with photodetection efficiency $\eta$ by $n$ photons is given by a binomial distribution
+It is evident from this description that the conditional probability distribution for isomerization of $k$ molecules with an imperfect photodetection efficiency $\eta$ by $n$ photons is given by a binomial distribution ~\cite{gardiner1991quantum}

 Given that in most cases, instead of the number of photons, we deal with their probability distribution $p_{n}$, using the Bayes' rule, we can write the isomerization probability of $k$ molecules as